 Opening hours: Mon-Sun: 10 am – 5 pm

 What to Eat in Bruges?

 Eating out in Bruges is the most expensive part of the trip.
-Meal prices range from 15 to 20 euros, more if you eat in the city center.
-There are, however, some local establishments that have good dishes for the budget traveler willing to walk five minutes from the square.
+Meal prices range from 15 to 20 euros, more if you eat in the city centre.
+There are, however, some local establishments that have good dishes for the budget traveller willing to walk five minutes from the square.
 Underneath you won’t find restaurants to eat at, but mostly just the best places to have a ‘snack attack”.

 Firstly you can not leave Belgium without having to try Frites (fries) Flemish fries are an institution, and should not be lacking from any weekend trip to Belgium.
 You can find Frites stalls splattered throughout the city and only costs a couple of euros.